aglushkov/serega/README.md

   # Regular attribute
   attribute :first_name

-  # Option :method specifies method that must be called on serialized object
+  # Option :method specifies the method that must be called on the serialized object
   attribute :first_name, method: :old_first_name

   # Block is used to define attribute value
   attribute(:first_name) { |user| user.profile&.first_name }

-  # Option :value can be used with proc or callable object to define attribute value
+  # Option :value can be used with a Proc or callable object to define attribute value
   attribute :first_name, value: UserProfile.new # must have #call method
   attribute :first_name, value: proc { |user| user.profile&.first_name }